billwestfall/dojo-center.github.io/docs/index.md

     </div>
 </div>

-## Emotional Mastery, Wise Decisions - When It Counts
+## Emotional Mastery & Wise Decisions—When It Counts

 **Timing is everything.
 What value is emotional intelligence if it fails to show up in key moments or decisions that shape the trajectory of your personal and professional life?**